aclonegeek/ElevatorControlSystem/README.txt

     2. ElevatorSystem.java (src/main/elevator/ElevatorSystem.java)
     3. FloorSystem.java (src/main/floor/FloorSystem.java)
     This will run through the data specified in data.txt.
-- Tests: In Eclipse, right click on the /src/test/java folder on the Package Explorer pane and click Run As > JUnit Test.
+- Tests (see IMPORTANT NOTE below): In Eclipse, right click on the /src/test/java folder on the Package Explorer pane and click Run As > JUnit Test.
-  - Note: Each test must be run individually (right click on the test file in Eclipse and click Run As > JUnit Test).
+  - IMPORTANT NOTE: Each test (found in the src/test/java/ folder) must be run individually (right click on the test file in Eclipse and click Run As > JUnit Test) for the time being.

 =============
 === FILES ===